AeroForta/AeroFortaMoreHangar/README.md

+# Requirement
+- BepInEx is required
+- Definitely not compatible with other game
+- Tested only in 2.0.55 Steam version (Public Beta)
+- If there is a conflict after update for config, then delete the config

 # AeroFortaMoreHangar Plugin
 This plugin will add/set the amount of hangar bay for Magnus and Overlord(and any of their variant)
 - Customizable for each ship.
 - Allowing to set what MaxShipType that allowed to dock.

 # Currently Known Issue:
 Global multiplier so you don't need to individually adjust everything?